About me

 In 2020, I came to a realization that even though I can make great impact with the work I do, there was still a feeling that there was more I could achieve.
 I considered going to University to get formal education about the true fundamentals to be able to understand what I do at the electrical engineering level, but I chose to go the self-education route here too.

-On my dedicated learning page you can read more about my learning journey, the goals I want to achieve doing this and the path I take to get there, as well as the reasoning behind it all.
+On my dedicated learning page you can read more about my ongoing learning journey, the goals I want to achieve doing this and the path I take to get there, as well as the reasoning behind it all.

 Certificates